 Angel investors are wealthy individuals who invest in startups, usually at the early stages.
 Sometimes angel investors pool their money with other angel investors, forming an investor pool.

-The typical angel investor is someone who’s net worth is likely in excess of $1 million or who earns over $200,000 per year.
+The typical angel investor is someone whose net worth is likely in excess of $1 million or who earns over $200,000 per year.
 Incidentally, those look a lot like the credentials of an accredited investor.

 Realize, though, that the angel investor is playing with their own money — not invested capital — so even though they may be a high net worth individual, they are still looking at money coming out of their personal bank account.